Skip to main content

 Now, thanks to a $14 million infrastructure grant from the National Science Foundation, the University of Kentucky is poised to tell that story in new, groundbreaking ways through the lens of heritage science.

 “We are at a turning point,” Brent Seales, UK Alumni Professor in the Department of Computer Science, said.
-“Science and technology present a host of
+“Science and technology

 By Haley Evans